Costa Rican 'miracle' woman was key to John Paul's sainthood

 A Vatican medical commission later declared that the cure was medically inexplicable.

-Mora, who said she is not concerned about sceptics, will be one of the main participants at Sunday's canonisation ceremony, where John Paul, who visited Costa Rica in 1983, will be declared a saint along with Pope John XXIII, who reigned from 1958 to 1963.
+Mora, who said she is not concerned about skeptics, will be one of the main participants at Sunday's canonization ceremony, where John Paul, who visited Costa Rica in 1983, will be declared a saint along with Pope John XXIII, who reigned from 1958 to 1963.

 Before his beatification in 2011, the Church credited John Paul with interceding with God to perform an earlier miracle, the healing of a French nun who was suffering from Parkinson's, a disease which also afflicted the pope in the last years of his life.

-(Story was refiled to correct the number in pope's name in penultimate paragraph)
+(This version of the story corrects the number in pope's name in the penultimate paragraph.)

 (Reporting By Philip Pullella, Editing by Angus MacSwan)